Herb Vigran: Film

 Vigran had a small but significant role in Charlie Chaplin's Monsieur Verdoux (1947) as a reporter who interviews Chaplin as the title character while he is awaiting execution, while 1954's White Christmas starring Bing Crosby and Danny Kaye saw Vigran in the role of Novello, a nightclub owner who ushers in the stars to see his floor show attraction, The Haines Sisters.

 In the rock and roll movie Go, Johnny, Go!
 (1959), Vigran played an assistant to promoter Alan Freed and performed dialogue scenes with rock musician Chuck Berry.
 He also provided the voice of "Whitney's boss" in a series of Arrowhead bottled water commercials for television and radio in the 1960s.

 Personal life

 In 1952, Vigran married Belle Pasternack.
 The couple had two sons.

 Vigran was active up until his death.

 Death

-Vigran died of complications from cancer at the age of 76 at Cedars-Sinai Medical Center in Los Angeles.
+Vigran died of complications from cancer at age 76 at Cedars-Sinai Medical Center in Los Angeles.
 He was cremated.